MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 In versions of Visual Studio before Visual Studio 2022 version 17.4, the C++ compiler didn't correctly model the types of enumerators.
 It could assume an incorrect type in enumerations without a fixed underlying type before the closing brace of the enumeration.
 Under [`/Zc:enumTypes`](../build/reference/zc-enumtypes.md), the compiler now correctly implements the standard behavior.

-The C++ Standard specifies that within an enumeration definition of no fixed underlying type, the types of enumerators are determined by their initializers.
+The C++ Standard specifies that within an enumeration definition of no fixed underlying type, initializers determine the types of enumerators.
 Or, for the enumerators with no initializer, by the type of the previous enumerator (accounting for overflow).
 Previously, such enumerators were always given the deduced type of the enumeration, with a placeholder for the underlying type (typically **`int`**).

 When enabled, the **`/Zc:enumTypes`** option is a potential source and binary breaking change.
 It's off by default, and not enabled by **`/permissive-`**, because the fix may affect binary compatibility.
 Some enumeration types change size when the conformant fix is enabled.
 Certain Windows SDK headers include such enumeration definitions.